vuejs/docs/src/api/directives.md

   It is important to specify the memoization array correctly, otherwise we may skip updates that should indeed be applied. `v-memo` with an empty dependency array (`v-memo="[]"`) would be functionally equivalent to `v-once`.

+  **Usage with `v-for`**

-  This directive is provided solely for micro optimizations in performance-critical scenarios and should be rarely needed.
+  `v-memo` is provided solely for micro optimizations in performance-critical scenarios and should be rarely needed.
 The most common case where this may prove helpful is when rendering large `v-for` lists (where `length > 1000`):

   ```html
   <div v-for="item in list" :key="item.id" v-memo="[item.id === selected]">